Top 25 BookTok Books You *Need* To Add To Your Reading List

 BookTok is the best place to find new book crushes these days, and the best place to actually *get* your books (for free, we might add) is through Libby, an online library app that lets you rent ebooks and audiobooks at no cost to you; all you need is a library card (if you don't have one yet, you can sign up for an Instant Digital Card through Libby).
 There's even a subdivision of BookTok dedicated just to Libby users: #LibbyTok!

 Ready to get reading?
-Here are 10 of the top books trending on BookTok right now.
-Add these to your summer reading list!
+Here are 25 of the top books trending on BookTok that will take your fall reading list to the next level.

 People We Meet on Vacation by Emily Henry